 Washington Area Lawyers for the Arts

-Since assuming full-time responsibility for the WALA program in January 2004, we have matched volunteer lawyers with over 1,000 people from the arts community who need legal advice or representation on arts-related issues.
+We serve on WALA’s board and for several years took full-time responsibility for the WALA pro bono referral program, matching volunteer lawyers with over 1,000 people from the arts community who needed legal advice or representation.

 Asian Americans for Community Involvement